stephanmg/VRL-NeuGen-Plugin/README.md

 #### Command Line

-To build from the command line go to the project folder and call the `installVRLPlugin`  [Gradle](http://www.gradle.org/) task to build and install the plugin.
+Building the project from the command line is also possible.

+Go to the project folder and call the `installVRLPlugin`  [Gradle](http://www.gradle.org/) task to build and install the plugin.

 ##### Bash (Linux/OS X/Cygwin/other Unix-like OS)